 Substitute Teaching Information

-In order to be a substitute teacher, you must meet these requirements from the Illinois State Board of Education.
+In order to be a substitute teacher, you must meet one of the following options:

 Short-Term Substitute (STS) Teacher Training